Leo Express

-Leo Express, formerly Rapid Express, is an open-access train operator in the Czech Republic, established in 2010.
+Leo Express, formerly known as Rapid Express, is an open-access train operator in the Czech Republic, established in 2010.
 It launched inter-city services in November 2012 on the Prague–Ostrava route, on which state-owned operator Czech Railways and open-access operator RegioJet were already running trains.

 The company runs train services between around 30 cities in the Czech Republic, Slovakia and Poland.
-The company also runs buses to Poland, Germany, Austria, Southern Bohemia and Ukraine.
+The company also claims to run buses to Poland and South Bohemia.

 History

-On 13 November 2012, a trial passenger service was launched by the company, at the time, the launch of a full service had been scheduled for 9 December 2012.
+On 13 November 2012, a trial passenger service was launched by the company, with the launch of a full service having been scheduled for 9 December 2012.
 However, due to reported technical issues with the rolling stock, full services were delayed until 18 January 2013.
-Under this full service timetable, the company ran a regular service between Prague and Bohumín, calling at Pardubice, Olomouc, Hranice (Přerov District), Přerov, Suchdol nad Odrou, Studénka and Ostrava.
-Additionally, a single service per day ran further to Karviná, Třinec, Český Těšín, Žilina, Poprad - Tatry and Košice in Slovakia.
+Under this full service timetable, the company ran a regular service between Prague and Bohumín, calling in at Pardubice, Olomouc, Hranice, Přerov, Suchdol nad Odrou, Studénka and Ostrava.
+Additionally, a single service per day ran further to Karviná, Třinec, Český Těšín, Žilina, Poprad–Tatry and Košice in Slovakia.
 Within three years, Leo Express services had reportedly carried two million passengers.

 In March 2015, the company announced a partnership with the rideshare specialist Uber in major cities.
-Via this partnership, LEO Express has implemented its concept of door to door public transportation, Uber drivers can be scheduled to pick up passengers from their homes and delivered to the nearest station, and vice versa.
+Via this partnership, Leo Express has implemented its concept of door-to-door public transportation, Uber drivers can be scheduled to pick up passengers from their homes and delivered to the nearest station, and vice versa.
 During September 2017, Leo Express partnered with the international ticket retailer Trainline, under which tickets for the former's services became available for purchase on the latter's sales channels.
 Shortly thereafter, Leo Express also formed a partnership with the German open-access operator FlixTrain to collaborate on services in the German market.
 On 26 April 2018, in partnership with Leo Express, FlixTrain launched its first service on the Berlin to Stuttgart route.

-In October 2017, Leo Express was granted open-access rights for a service between Krakow and Prague; the approval made the company the first private operator of long-distance trains in Poland.
-On 20 December 2019, in cooperation with the Polish regional train operator Koleje Dolnośląskie, Leo Express commenced services between Prague and Wroclaw; separately, at the time of the launch, the company had secured a permit from Polish authorities to operate a service between Krakow and Medyka, and sought approval for another service between Krakow and Warsaw as well.
+In October 2017, Leo Express was granted open-access rights for a service between Kraków and Prague; the approval made the company the first private operator of long-distance trains in Poland.
+On 20 December 2019, in cooperation with the Polish regional train operator Koleje Dolnośląskie, Leo Express commenced services between Prague and Wrocław; separately, at the time of the launch, the company had secured a permit from Polish authorities to operate a service between Krakow and Medyka on the country's border with Ukraine, and sought approval for another service between Kraków and Warsaw as well.